-Last night I had a wet dream about the Mona Lisa involving reverse cowgirl, a Pope hat, and tears.
+Last night I a dream about the Mona Lisa involving a Pope hat and tears.
 Here is my attempt to decipher and educate my corroded and gutter-infested subconscious:

 The Mona Lisa is the most widely-recognized, discussed, and studied painting in the history of human civilization.
 Leonardo Da Vinci created this 30×21 inch masterpiece between 1503-1517 at the request of Francesco de Giocondo, a wealthy silk merchant in Florence.
 The image is of Francesco’s third wife, Lisa Gherardini, and was commissioned for their new home and to celebrate the birth of their second son.
 (Although some scholars believe it is either Leonardo’s mother or Leonardo himself disguised as a woman.
 I believe it is a subtle blend of all three.)
 The painting never reached the patron’s new home.
 Leonardo kept the painting until his death, constantly revising the portrait and traveling with it to show off his talents (the picture is neither dated nor signed).
 Later in life, Leonardo is said to have regretted “never having completed a single work.”
 He is considered one of the most diversely talented individuals to have ever lived.

 The official, Italian name for the painting, “La Gioconda,” is a pun.
 Gioconda is the feminine form of the patron’s last name (Giocondo) and also means jocund (happy, jovial).
 The rough translation is: “a light-hearted woman.”
 My question is, how has this light-hearted woman been able to remain riding on top of the art world (pun intended) for the last 500+ years?